maist98/Storytelling-w-Data-Fork/Final Project Part III.md

 4. Graver, Kristy.
 “The Big Mac Was Born near the ’Burgh.”
 Pittsburgh Magazine, Pittsburgh Magazine, 22 July 2024, www.pittsburghmagazine.com/the-big-mac-was-born-near-the-burgh/.

+5. Harvard University Office of the General Counsel.
+Copyright and Fair Use Guide: BEA.
+July 2023.
+Harvard University Office of the General Counsel, ogc.harvard.edu, https://ogc.harvard.edu/sites/g/files/omnuum7071/files/ogc/files/ogc_copyright_and_fair_use_guide_bea_july_2023.pdf.

-5. “Median Household Income by County in the United States and Puerto Rico.”
+6. “Median Household Income by County in the United States and Puerto Rico.”
 Census.Gov, US Census Bureau, 25 Oct.
 2024, www.census.gov/library/visualizations/interactive/median-household-income.html.

-6. Rahkovsky, Ilya, and Young Jo.
+7. Rahkovsky, Ilya, and Young Jo.
 “Higher Incomes and Greater Time Constraints Lead to Purchasing More Convenience Foods.”
 Higher Incomes and Greater Time Constraints Lead to Purchasing More Convenience Foods | Economic Research Service, USDA - Economic Research Service, 27 June 2018, www.ers.usda.gov/amber-waves/2018/june/higher-incomes-and-greater-time-constraints-lead-to-purchasing-more-convenience-foods.

+**FAIR USE DISCLAIMER: WORK IS PROTECTED BY THE FAIR USE DOCTRINE, SPECIFICALLY UNDER PURPOSE (EDUCATION), TRANSFORMATION (CONTRIBUTION AND COMMENTARY), AND EFFECT (NO PERCEIVED DETRIMENT TO MARKET).
+SEE HARVARD'S FAIR USE GUIDELINE REFERENCED ABOVE.**

+**AI USE: I USED AI ONLY TO WALK ME THROUGH FUNCTIONS OF TABLEAU, SHORTHAND, AND DATAWRAPPER.
+I DID NOT USE AI TO HELP ME WITH COMING UP WITH AN IDEA OR ANY STORY ELEMENTS OF THE PROJECT.
+I DID NOT USE AI TO CRITIQUE OR MODIFY ANY DESIGNS.
+WHY USE AI WHEN YOU HAVE mAI!!**